North Toronto Collegiate Institute: Music program

 The ensembles participate in various musical events and competitions, including the Kiwanis Music Festival, the Ontario Vocal Festival, the Ontario Strings Association Music Festival, and the Contemporary Music Showcase.
 The school puts on two major concerts each year.
 Fall Fare is in December and is a one night concert, while Maytime Melodies, an annual tradition dating back to 1946, is spread out over two nights.
 Students taking a music class are allowed to participate in or try out for any of these musical ensembles, provided they participate in the musical ensemble associated with their music class.
 In addition, the music department partners with the visual art department each year to host Soda Pop Shop, a one night showcase of student performers and artwork.

-North Toronto is the only high school in the GTA with a performance Marching Band.
+North Toronto is one of the only high schools in the GTA with a performance Marching Band.
 The band practices weekly before school from September to November to prepare for its annual appearance in the Toronto and Markham Santa Claus Parades.